 Phlebotomy is the simplest and most effective method to remove excess iron.
 It delays progression of fibrosis to cirrhosis, sometimes even reversing cirrhotic changes, and prolongs survival, but it does not prevent hepatocellular carcinoma.
 About 500 mL of blood (about 250 mg of iron) is removed weekly or biweekly (every other week) until serum ferritin levels reach 50 to 100 ng/mL.
-Weekly or biweekly phlebotomy may be needed for many months (eg, if 250 mg of iron are removed per week, 40 wk will be required to remove 10 g of iron).
+Weekly or biweekly phlebotomy may be needed for many months (eg, if 250 mg of iron are removed per week, 40 weeks will be required to remove 10 g of iron).
 When iron levels are normal, phlebotomies can be intermittent to maintain ferritin between 50 and 100 ng/mL.

 Treatment of transferrin deficiency and ceruloplasmin deficiency is experimental; eg, iron chelators may be better tolerated than phlebotomy because patients typically have anemia.